ccb012100/dotfiles/miscellaneous/README.md

 [**Rectangle**](https://rectangleapp.com/) window manager.

-To import the settings:
+To import the settings from [the file in this repo](/miscellaneous/Stats.plist):

 1. Open **Rectangle**'s settings.
 2. Click the ⚙ icon in the top bar.
 3. Click _Import_ on the bottom.
+4. Select `$HOME/.local/share/chezmoi/miscellaneous/Stats.plist`

 ## Stats

 [**Stats**](https://github.com/exelban/stats) menu bar system monitor

-To import the settings:
+To export the settings:

 1. Right click on the **Stats** icon(s) in the menu bar.
 1. Right click on the ⚙ icon in the upper-right corner to open the settings.